chrisarg/Bit-Set/README.md

 - **Bit\_free(set\_ref)**

     Frees the memory associated with the bitset.
 Expects a reference to the scalar holding the bitset.
+The C function returns the address of the storage if allocated externally, or NULL if the bitset was allocated by the library.
+    These values are NOT returned to the Perl caller (so if you used an externally allocated buffer, you need to manage its memory yourself).

 - **Bit\_load(length, buffer)**